pauljako/boundaries/README.md

 I am not a native English speaker.
 Please Report Language Errors as well

 # Credits
-Even though I am (currently) the only contributer, I still want to Thank Google and Stack Overflow.
+Even though I am (currently) the only contributor, I still want to Thank Google and Stack Overflow.